 Scotoma is a partial loss of vision or blind spot in an otherwise normal visual field.

 Synechiae are adhesions formed between adjacent structures within the eye usually as a result of inflammation.
-Anterior synechiae occurs when the iris adheres to the cornea; posterior synechiae occurs when the iris adheres to the lens.
+Anterior synechiae occur when the iris adheres to the cornea; posterior synechiae occurs when the iris adheres to the lens.
 The occurrence of synechiae is a diagnostic indicator of uveitis.

-Visual Acuity is sharpness of vision, measured by the ability to discern letters or numbers at a given distance according to a fixed standard.
+Visual Acuity is the sharpness of vision, measured by the ability to discern letters or numbers at a given distance according to a fixed standard.